Hildur Knútsdóttir

 Hildur Knútsdóttir at Icecon in Reykjavík in 2024.

-Hildur Knútsdóttir (born 16 June 1984 Reykjavík) is an Icelandic writer.
+Hildur Knútsdóttir (born 16 June 1984, in Reykjavík) is an Icelandic writer.
 In 2016, she won the Icelandic Literary Prize for children's books for her novel Vetrarhörkur (Winter Frost).

 She studied at University of Iceland.
 She taught a writing workshop.

 Political career

 In March 2017, Hildur served briefly as a member of parliament for the Left-Green Movement to relieve Kolbeinn Óttarsson Proppé.
 In 2018, she left the party, citing dissatisfaction with a lack of progress in negotiations between the state and the Icelandic Association of Midwives.